SDooman/bootstrap-data-1/unit_3/unit_3.md

 ### Length: 45 Minutes

 ### Glossary:
+ - **Data Story**: A story told that is driven by questions asked/answered using data.
+ - **Pattern**: A particular kind of question that can be answered by many different data sets that all have a certain property.
  - **Selecting**:  Creating a new table using only some of the columns from a different table.